ravikumar-peyyala999/docker-and-kubernetes-cheat-sheet/README.md

 In the meantime, it's not ideal, but you can manually edit the generated istio-configuration.yaml file to replace the ClusterIP services with NodePorts.

-Be careful if you do this - if you re-generate, you will lose your changes - but it's a decent workaround for now at least.
+Be careful if you do this - if you regenerate, you will lose your changes - but it's a decent workaround for now at least.